-CPaT Stats Final Take Hom
+CPaT Stats final Final TakeHome

 The statistics problems below (Questions 1-6) have (as promised) not changed.
 A dataset from ML for Question 7 (CART model) has been added (again as promised).
 There is no STELLA problem (sorry!).
 Percentages for each question have changed slightly so the total percent adds to 100.

 Hard Copy – due Tuesday, Week 10, in Lab (hand in your Statistics Portfolio at the same time).
 Do NOT put the exam in your portfolio!
-See notes on the Week 9 stats lab about the portfolio.
+See notes on the Week 9 stats lab and on the Week 10 Schedule about the portfolio.

 There are 10 questions on this midterm.
 The last two problems are “open-ended”.
 That means you could spend many hours working on them, but you have limited time, so I’ve limited the number of pages for each question.
 If you have been keeping up with labs, you should be able to do this in way less than 6 hours.

 This Take Home Exam should be an individual effort, but you are free to ask questions in class, lab, and help sessions, or email judyc if you get stuck.
-If there are clarifying questions that need to be answered I will email the whole class.
-The statistics tests (the first on the exam) are probably easier (and will be quicker than the Stella and 1kcs problems), so you should warm up on those.
+If there are clarifying questions that need to be answered I will post questions and answers on a FAQ - http://blogs.evergreen.edu/cpat/stats-2/stats-final-faq/.
+The statistics tests (the first on the exam) are probably easier (and will be quicker than the 1kcs problems), so you should warm up on those.

 Question 1 (10%).
 T-test.

 In a study of cereal leaf beetle damage on oats, researchers measured the number of beetle larvae per stem in small plots of oats after randomly applying one of two treatments: no pesticide or Malathion at the rate of 0.25 pounds per acre.
 Is there significant evidence at the 1% level that the mean number of larvae per stem is reduced by Malathion?
+Data for this problem are in the data sheet (Q1-t-test-beetles).

 Present the data graphically.
 Are there outliers or strong skewness that might prevent the use of the t-test?